-- Use the new username and password that was created for the user on the private server.
+- Use the new username and password created for the user on the VPS.

-- Upload the website files for your domain to the private server into the domain’s directory.
+- Upload the website files for your domain to the VPS into the domain’s directory.

 Manually migrating files via rsync

-- Create a new user on the private server.
-Visit the Creating a user with Shell (SSH) access article for details on how to create this user.
+- Create a new user on the VPS.
+Visit the Creating a user with Shell (SSH) access article for details on creating this user.

-- Find the full path to your new private server and its new user.
+- Find the full path to your new VPS and its new user.

-- For example, if your private server is named ps9123456 and the new user you created is named user2, the path to the private server is:
+- For example, if your VPS is named ps9123456 and the new user you created is named vpsuser, the path to the VPS is:

 - With this information, you are ready to run the following rsync command.

 - Log into your shared server via SSH.

-- Run the following command to copy your data from your shared user to your new private server user.
-Be sure to change '/example.com' to your actual domain’s web directory:
+- Run the following command to copy your data from your shared user to your new VPS user.
+Be sure to change /example.com to your actual domain’s web directory: